-This paper will be a sort of survey of various topics in the theory of local fields related to higher ramification; first I will cover some of the background theory required for the subject (much of which is elaboration on a treatise of Serre), then introduce the lower and upper numberings and how to translate between them (and why we care about them), then discuss an easier way to find this translation in nice cases via a lemma of Tate (which makes use of the so-called Newton copolygon), and eventually I will give a partial exposition of a major application of higher ramification groups to understanding galois groups of extensions of local fields, namely a theorem of Deligne which states that the category of at-most-s-upper-ramified extensions of a local field K is determined (up to equivalence) by $K^{\times}/(1+\mathfrak{m}K^s)$ .
-In other words, even if you only have knowledge of the field's multiplicative structure up to (modulo) a power of the maximal ideal, you can still recover knowledge about its extensions that are not too 'wildly' ramified (very roughly speaking) and about their galois groups.
+This paper will be a sort of survey of various topics in the theory of local fields related to higher ramification: first I will cover some of the background theory required for the subject (much of which is elaboration on a treatise of Serre); then I will introduce the lower and upper numberings and how to translate between them (and why we care about them); then I will discuss an easier way to find this translation in nice cases via a lemma of Tate (which makes use of the so-called Newton copolygon); and eventually I will give a partial exposition of a major application of higher ramification groups to understanding certain extensions of local fields - namely a theorem of Deligne which states that the category of at-most-s-upper-ramified extensions of a local field K is determined (up to equivalence) by $\mathcal{O}K/\mathfrak{m}K^s$.
+In other words, even if you only have knowledge of the field up to (modulo) a power of the maximal ideal, you can still recover knowledge about its extensions that are not too 'wildly' ramified (very roughly speaking).